 Grantees funded by ADD may be requested to cooperate in evaluation efforts funded by ADD.
-The purpose of these evaluation activities is to learn from the combined experience of Start Printed Page 33153multiple projects funded under a particular program description.
+The purpose of these evaluation activities is to learn from the combined experience of multiple projects funded under a particular program description.

 C. Available Funds

 ADD intends to award new grants resulting from this announcement during the fourth quarter of fiscal year 2003.
-Up to $1.5 million in Federal funds will be available to support these projects this fiscal year.
+Up to $140,000 in Federal funds will be available for support of these projects.

 E. General Instructions for the Uniform Project Description